yagrawl/scribbles/content/posts/2017-11-29-idn-homograph-detector.md

 ![frontend](../images/2017-11-29-idn-homograph-detector/idn_homograph_search.png)

-The landing screen had a big search bar in the middle to make it obvious what the purpose was and then it allowed to select the number of permutations of characters it wanted to allow because the list of possible homographs would be a huge amount if all the other scripts were considered.
+The landing screen had a big search bar in the middle to make it obvious what the purpose was.
+You could also choose the number of permutations of characters because each permutation adds a huge number of homographs.

 ![stats](../images/2017-11-29-idn-homograph-detector/idn_homograph_stats.png)